ax-llm/ax/README.md

-# LLMClient - A new way to build LLM powered workflows.
+# LLMClient - A new way to build with LLMs.

 JS/TS library based on the Stanford DSP paper.
 Create and compose efficient prompts using prompt signatures.
 Reasoning + Function Calling, RAG and more.